Goodwood Festival of Speed: Appearances in media

 A Goodwood Festival of Speed event is available in Gran Turismo 6 with both the 2014 and 2015 central displays shown, and the nearby Goodwood Motor Circuit track is available in Gran Turismo Sport and Gran Turismo 7.
 ITV gives live coverage throughout the weekend and Sky Sports simulcast the Sunday show.
 As of 2019 it is also streamed on YouTube.

-Winners (Hillclimb Shootout)
+Hill Climb Shootout Winners

 The Hill Climb Shootout or The Sunday Shootout, is an event during the Goodwood Festival of Speed in which a selection of drivers with the fastest Hillclimb times of the weekend compete to get to the finish line the fastest.